WPLJ: Top 40 era (1983–1992)

 On December 17, 1987, the station changed its call letters to WWPR (to complement its "Power 95" branding).
 (Rival WHTZ joked that the "PR" in the calls stood for "Puerto Rican" and that the station planned to flip to a Spanish-language format.)
 The WPLJ call-sign returned the following year, on December 21, 1988, when research indicated that listeners still identified the station as WPLJ.
 Berger departed in 1988, replaced immediately by his music director Jessica Ettinger, who was named acting program director.
 In 1989, general manager Dana Horner hired Gary Bryan from KUBE in Seattle as program director.
 Bryan also served as morning show host beginning that July, ousting 15-year WPLJ morning host veteran Jim Kerr, and creating an audience outcry.

 WPLJ continued to be successful until 1990, when ratings started to decline.
-With significant pop competition — WQHT ("Hot 97") playing dance and urban pop songs and WHTZ playing mainstream pop music — WPLJ dropped the "Power 95” branding and returned to identify by its call letters; musically, the station began leaning toward more pop-rock hits.
+With significant pop competition—WQHT ("Hot 97") playing dance and Urban contemporary and WHTZ playing mainstream pop music—WPLJ dropped the "Power 95" branding and returned to identify by its call letters; musically, the station began leaning toward more pop-rock hits.
 In May, Bryan left the station to host rival WHTZ's morning zoo program beginning that August.
 ABC brass then replaced Horner with Mitch Dolan as general manager and president of programming, while Tom Cuddy was named vice president of programming, and Rocky Allen was named as the station's new morning host in August.

 WPLJ began to regain some momentum; however, in early 1991, Cuddy and Dolan hired Scott Shannon, who had just left his rock hits project, KQLZ ("Pirate Radio") in Los Angeles.
 Shannon, who was responsible for WHTZ's early success and served as that station's first morning zoo host, took over as WPLJ's program director and morning show host (replacing Rocky Allen) in April 1991.
 The station then immediately rebranded as "Mojo Radio" on April 2 (Shannon's first show was on April 11), and the station began playing mainstream pop music, with ratings improving slightly.
 After Shannon had a series of morning show co-hosts over the summer, Todd Pettengill joined as his permanent co-host on August 19, 1991, forming Scott & Todd in the Morning.
-Also, WPLJ began dayparting its programming by leaning towards adult top 40 with more gold and recurrents being played during the daytime hours, while still playing some rhythmic-leaning material during the evening hours.
+Also, WPLJ began dayparting its programming by leaning towards adult top 40 with more gold and recurrents being played during the daytime hours, while still playing some rhythmic material during the evening hours.